RubixML/ML/docs/ranking.md

 # Ranking
-A Ranking anomaly detector is one that is able to assign arbitrary scores to samples in a dataset.
-The samples can then be sorted by their score and the top k samples can be selected for further analysis.
+A Ranking anomaly detector is one that is able to assign arbitrary scores to samples in a dataset such that they can be sorted.
+The top or bottom *k* samples can then be selected for further analysis by a human expert.

 ### Score a Dataset
 Apply an arbitrary unnormalized scoring function over the dataset: